smatechnologies/ibm-i-agent-docs/docs/configuration/configuration.md

 should start immediately and OpCon/xps and the LSAM will automatically resume normal schedule control operations.

-A [job queue]{.ul} in HELD status is handled differently, as explained above.
+A [job queue] in HELD status is handled differently, as explained above.
 When the job queue is released, the job should start and the
 OpCon/xps job monitoring will return to normal status codes.

 #### SMA0007 Bypass Logic